The post Racial Justice Mural appeared first on Woodbury Heart & Soul.

 The post Woodbury PRIDE! appeared first on Woodbury Heart & Soul.

-The post How Can Woodbury Support the LGBTQ+ Community? appeared first on Woodbury Heart & Soul.
+]]>The post How Can Woodbury Support the LGBTQ+ Community? appeared first on Woodbury Heart & Soul.

-Woodbury Heart & Soul Seeks Stories from Woodbury Residents
+]]>The post Woodbury Heart & Soul Seeks Stories from Woodbury Residents appeared first on Woodbury Heart & Soul.

-Woodbury Heart & Soul is looking for residents to tell their stories about what matters most to them, their hopes, concerns, and ideas for the future of Woodbury under the leadership of our new Program Coordinator, Kaitlin Rattigan.
+]]>Woodbury Heart & Soul is looking for residents to tell their stories about what matters most to them, their hopes, concerns, and ideas for the future of Woodbury under the leadership of our new Program Coordinator, Kaitlin Rattigan.

 The continued collection of our community’s stories will help create a comprehensive action plan for Woodbury’s future and strengthen the cultural, social, and economic vibrancy of our City.
 Seeking out hidden and missing voices and focusing on what matters most keeps the community at the center of Woodbury Heart & Soul’s mission.
 We are looking for people to both share their stories, as well as people who would like to help us gather stories from their fellow residents, neighbors, and peers.